Blohm & Voss BV 141: Background

 During the mid-to-late 1930s, efforts were underway to develop and construct suitable aircraft to equip the rapidly growing Luftwaffe.
 To this end, during 1937, the Reichsluftfahrtministerium (RLM/German Aviation Ministry) issued a specification that called for a single-engine reconnaissance aircraft that would succeed the Henschel Hs 126.
 Stipulations included the use of a single engine (this was intended to reduce maintenance requirements in the field), accommodation of a three-man crew, and the possession of favourable all-round visual characteristics superior to that typically offered by parasol wing aircraft such as the Hs 126.
 Several different German aircraft companies opted to respond to this specification, including Arado, Focke-Wulf, and Blohm & Voss.

 At one stage, the preferred contractor to fulfil the requirement was Arado, which had submitted the Ar 198.
 A single-engined shoulder-wing monoplane, the Ar 198 featured an enlarged glazed central fuselage position to facilitate good external visibility.
 However, the Ar 198 prototype proved to be unsatisfactory during flight testing.
 The competing Fw 189 Uhu featured a twin-boom configuration and was powered by a pair of smaller engines in spite of the requirement having stipulated the use of a single-engine.

 Blohm & Voss (Hamburger Flugzeugbau), although not invited to participate, opted to pursue the requirement as a private venture.
 The company's design team, headed by chief designer Dr. Richard Vogt, produced a somewhat radical proposal in the form of the uniquely asymmetric BV 141.
 In terms of its general configuration, the aircraft's single engine was directly attached to the forward end of the tail boom while the crew were seated with a Plexiglas-glazed gondola; the tailboom and gondola were connected via the wing.

-Several key figures within the RLM did not look favourably upon Blohm & Voss's submission, which declined to fund its development; however, Ernst Udet of the Technical Department did show interest in the BV 141.
+Although Ernst Udet of the Technical Department of the RLM was interested in the BV 141, several other key figures within the RLM did not look favourably upon Blohm & Voss's submission, and ultimately the RLM declined to fund its development.
 Not dissuaded by this unenthusiastic reception, the company elected to self-finance the construction of a single prototype, initially designated as the Ha 141-0.